-- -You will have your blood glucose checked when you come to the cancer clinic. - -You will be given a blood glucose monitor (if you don't already have one) and shown how you can use it at home to check your own blood glucose.
+-You will have your blood sugar checked when you come to the cancer clinic. -You will be given a blood sugar monitor (if you don't already have one) and shown how you can use it at home to check your own blood sugar.